1-Lipschitz Network Initialization for Certifiably Robust Classification Applications: A Decay Problem: Transformed Weight Variance

 Given this, the expected value could be computed as:

 Sadly, this distribution could not be presented as a Gamma or Beta distribution.
-The trick for the upper bound cannot be used as, technically, the distribution for $p_{\abs{w}}(w)$ is dependent on $w_i$; however, its explicit dependence was removed to simplify the computation and approximation.
+The trick for the upper bound cannot be used, as the distribution of $p_{\abs{w}}(w)$ depends on $w_i$; however, this explicit dependence was removed to simplify the computation and approximation.
 The expected value of the system is thus: \begin{small}